-Gables are extremely difficult to pull off effectively in non symmetrical homes because they often look out of place alone.
-They typically come in multiples of two and are even distributed across the frontal facade of a home.
+Gables are extremely difficult to pull off effectively in non-symmetrical homes because they often look out of place alone.
+They typically come in multiples of two and are evenly distributed across the frontal facade of a home.

 If there are an odd number of gables, then the central gable is aligned with the home’s access and functions as a mirror image of itself.

 The European style home is a study in symmetry, starting with the paired half-hip gables on each side of the house.
-It goes even further with paired garage doors and paired lower- and upper-story windows on each side of the central vertical axis of dormer, central upper window, and front door (Plan #195-1088).
+It went even further with paired garage doors and paired lower- and upper-story windows on each side of the dormer's central vertical axis, central upper window, and front door (Plan #195-1088).

 Complementary Roof Lines

 A symmetrical home is all about clean, matching lines.
-Whatever the roof is doing on one side of the home’s focus point, it will do the other.
-Essentially, you could fold the house in half along the middle and it will fold perfectly.
+Whatever the roof is doing on one side of the home’s focal point, it will do the other.
+Essentially, you could fold the house in half along the middle, and it will fold perfectly.